Home > For individual > What is district heating and cooling?

 By centralizing boiler and chiller facilities, these systems conserve energy by improving operating efficiency.
 They also play a significant role in environmental protection, preventing air pollution and global warming, thereby supporting the planning of ideal, efficient cities.
 Centralized management of boiler and chiller facilities also makes them effective energy systems from the point of view of urban disaster prevention.
 For all these reasons, in recent years district heating and cooling systems have been playing several important roles in urban development.

 As with electric and gas companies, district heating and cooling companies are regarded as public utilities in Japan, according to the Heat Supply Business Act passed in 1972.
-Both the license to engage in this business and actual pricing require the approval of the Minister of Economy, Trade and Industry.
+With the implementation of revisions to the Act in April 2016, the license system became a registration system.
+Under this system, those intending to operate a heat supply business are now required to meet certain requirements regarding qualification as a heat supply operator as well as registering the business with the Minister of Economy, Trade and Industry.